ronlevin1/PEPSE/README.md

 # PEPSE - A 2D Platformer Game

 **Short description:**
-PEPSE is a 2D platformer game built in Java.
+Environmental Procedural Simulator, Super-Mario-like-style built in Java.
 It features a dynamic world with a day-night cycle, terrain, trees, and clouds.
-The player controls an avatar that can run and jump through this world.
+The player controls an avatar that can eat fruits, run and jump through this world.

 ## Features
 - 🔧 **Dynamic 2D World:** The game generates a world with a sky that changes from day to night, terrain to traverse, and flora.